 Opting instead for bass amps, Tech-21 are your high-end choice.
 Great for use in a rack or any kind of audio solution, all while producing a spectacular tone.
 The Fender Bassman Pro offers your old-school saturated tube overdrive vibes, while the Rumble does an admirable job on a budget.

 This is make or break for your Royal Blood-inspired tone.
-Whether you side with guitar pedals or bass pedals is completely subjective and worth testing on a pedal-by-pedal basis.
+Whether you prefer guitar pedals or bass pedals is completely subjective and just worth testing on a pedal-by-pedal basis.
 There are a couple of ways you can go about getting the Royal Blood high-gain tones and the odd intrepid effect.

-On the gain side of things, a thick sounding fuzz will be your go-to style of distortion, even if you are layering it over your amp’s drive.
+On the gain side of things, a thick sounding fuzz will be your go-to style of distortion.
+You can even layer it over your amp’s drive if you fancy.
 MXR, Keeley Electronics, JHS and Walrus Audio make a number of suitable fuzz stompboxes.
-Your absolute saviour will be the Boss NS-2, a noise suppressor that almost completely removes any noise in and around your playing.
+An absolute tone saver if you’re going down this route is the Boss NS-2, a noise suppressor that almost completely removes any noise in and around your playing.

 Mike likes a few interesting effects to spice up his lead playing.
 Two types you should consider are octave pedals and pitch shifter pedals.
 The former tracks your playing and layers an octave note above your original signal, adding another level of depth to your tone.
 Pitch shifting, meanwhile, alters your bass tone completely and works well used in small bursts for dramatic effect.